Cuba–Dominican Republic relations: History

+On 13 August 2026, the Dominican Republic ordered the expulsion of 9 Cuban diplomats and their families without giving a reason.
+Cuba strongly condemned the decision and called it an act of submission to the US policies regarding Cuba in light of the ongoing energy and financial blockade.

 Trade

-In 2015, Dominican Republic exported US$61m worth of goods while importing US$38m.
-The DR's exports to Cuba grew by 70% between 2010 and 2015, while Cuban exports grew by 38% over the same period.
+In 2015, The Dominican Republic exported US$61m worth of goods while importing US$38m.
+The Dominican Republic's exports to Cuba grew by 70% between 2010 and 2015, while Cuban exports grew by 38% over the same period.

-In 2018, Cuba and the DR formalized a trade deal to reduce tariffs for products being shipped between them.
+In 2018, Cuba and the Dominican Republic formalized a trade deal to reduce tariffs for products being shipped between them.
 In addition, the trade deal includes reducing trade barriers and creating a set standard for certain regulations in trade to allow easier trade.
 The agreement was signed in Santo Domingo by Dominican Foreign Minister Miguel Vargas Maldonado and Cuban Foreign Trade Minister Rodrigo Malmierca.